Quit smoking treatments & alternatives – Pills, gum, devices & more

 Comment: The problem is that heat-not-burn devices are just another nicotine delivery system but with currently unknown side effects.
 There continues to be a significant on-going cost and you are not free of nicotine addiction while opening yourself up to unknown long-term side effects.
 It has also been noted that many people continue to smoke and use heat-not-burn devices, and therefore end up increasing their nicotine consumption but without any decrease in health risk compared to someone who just smokes.

-Read more about How to Stop Vaping with Allen Carr’s Easyway
+Read more about How to Quit Vaping with Allen Carr’s Easyway

 Smoking treatment drugs

-There are many quit smoking medications, one of which is stop smoking pills.
+There are many quit smoking medications, one of which is quit smoking pills.
 The following section covers a variety of smoking cessation medications that are available.

 Varenicline (Champix / Chantix)